Chopper again on the chopping block after judge grants council leave to appeal

-The owner of a dog that attacked a vet surgeon is preparing to come before the court once again, with a High Court judge today granting leave for the Tauranga City Council to appeal its failed prosecution against the woman.
+The owner of a dog that attacked a vet surgeon is preparing to come before the court once again, with a High Court judge today granting Tauranga City Council leave to appeal its failed prosecution against her.

-The fate of the dog will now be determined at an appeal hearing in March next year, with the council still seeking a conviction under the Dog Control Act, which would mean the animal must be put down.
+The dog's fate will now be determined at an appeal hearing in March, with the council still seeking a conviction under the Dog Control Act that would mean the animal must be put down.

-Tauranga woman Helen Fraser was cleared in July of a single charge of owning a dog causing injury after her Rottweiler Chopper lunged at the arm of vet Liza Schneider ahead of a desexing surgery last October.
+Tauranga woman Helen Fraser was cleared in July of owning a dog causing injury after her rottweiler Chopper lunged at the arm of vet Liza Schneider before a desexing surgery last October.

-The attack left Schneider with a broken ulna, deep puncture wounds and muscle and nerve damage.
+Schneider suffered a broken ulna, deep puncture wounds and muscle and nerve damage.
 A plate and six screws were surgically placed in her arm.

-Judge David Cameron found Fraser not guilty of the charge, saying the vet herself bears responsibility for not taking adequate steps to prevent the attack.
-Chopper was released to Fraser's care later the same day.
+Judge David Cameron found Fraser not guilty of the charge, saying the vet bore responsibility for not taking adequate steps to prevent the attack.
+Chopper was released to Fraser's care that day.

-At the High Court at Rotorua on Thursday, Tauranga City Council's lawyer Nathan Spier said the conclusion of Judge Cameron that Fraser had a "total absence of fault" was not in line with what the law said.
+At the High Court at Rotorua on Thursday, the council's lawyer Nathan Spier said Judge Cameron's conclusion that Fraser had a "total absence of fault" was not in line with what the law said.

 "This appeal surrounds a question of law."

-The substance of the appeal does not attempt to reconsider the facts of the case, Spier told Justice Edwin Wylie.
-Although he added the question of whether Fraser had control of the dog "hasn't been examined before".
+The substance of the appeal does not try to reconsider the facts of the case, Spier told Justice Edwin Wylie, although he added the question of whether Fraser had control of the dog "hasn't been examined before".

 Fraser, who represented herself, told the judge she had "no comment" on the question of law raised by Spier.

-Under the Dog Control Act, if convicted, Fraser must forfeit her dog for it to be euthanised.
-That is unless she can prove an "exceptional circumstance", in which case a judge can order the requirement for the dog to be killed be set aside.
+Under the Dog Control Act, if convicted, Fraser must forfeit her dog for it to be euthanised unless she can prove an "exceptional circumstance".
+A judge could then order the requirement for the dog to be killed to be set aside.

-At Thursday's hearing, Fraser's submissions centred on her view this case was exceptional.
+At today's hearing, Fraser's submissions centred on her view this case was exceptional.

 "This is a very unique case, what happened was exceptional.
 The District Court judge found I had taken all reasonable steps.
 I believe the decision of the judge was correct.